junxit/us-congress-bills-115/metadata.md

 - 2018-01-22 — Placed on the Union Calendar, Calendar No. 388.
 - 2018-01-22 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-523.
 - 2018-01-22 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-523.
+- 2018-01-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-01-29 — Considered as unfinished business. (consideration: CR H653-654)
+- 2018-01-29 — Considered under suspension of the rules. (consideration: CR H644-645)
+- 2018-01-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1457.
+- 2018-01-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-01-29 — Mr. Tipton moved to suspend the rules and pass the bill, as amended.
+- 2018-01-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 8 (Roll no. 46). (text: CR H644)
+- 2018-01-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 8 (Roll no. 46).(text: CR H644)